 Yet despite this surge of interest in typography and how it shapes our world, I’ve had to explain or even sometimes defend why anybody should care about typography numerous times over my 20 years in the creative sector.
 It has become something I’m simply used to and I’m well prepared to stand up for typography and its benefits.

 So why do I love typography?
 What makes it important?

 And what exactly is typography anyway?

-When I recently asked my 13 year-old daughter the same question, she responded with: “You mean the alphabet thing?”
+When I recently asked my 16-year-old daughter the same question, she responded with: “You mean the alphabet thing?”

 It’s an incredibly powerful tool.

 So, how exactly do you go about choosing a type that does all of these things when there are so many choices?
-What’s are the pros and cons for one font over the other?
+What are the pros and cons of one font over the other?

 I know; it sounds complicated.
-Fortunately, that’s where us professionals come in.
+Fortunately, that’s where we professionals come in.